daniellaomokore/BoredApp/README.md

 NEW LEARNS:

 -sqlalchemy
--flask forms instead of html forms for validation, inputting images, documents etc, csrf token -werkzeug
+- flask forms instead of html forms for validation, inputting images, documents etc, csrf token
+- werkzeug
--'permanent_session_lifetime' for flask app
+- 'permanent_session_lifetime' for flask app
--how to use python code in html {{% %}}, {{}}
+- how to use python code in html {{% %}}, {{}}
--bootstrap & customizing flashes/alert messages based on message type and colour and fading them away over time
+- bootstrap & customizing flashes/alert messages based on message type and colour and fading them away over time

 THINGS I DID TO OPTIMIZE THE APP/MAKE IT LESS EXPENSIVE/ FASTER/ SAFER